borjaDB/batch-processor/README.md

 1. Run: mvn clean install -DskipTest
 2. mvn spring-boot:run

-The results are shown in logs.
+The results are displayed in logs.